 Mithila Shakti Peeth is located at Mithila (near Janakpur station) Darbhanga on the border of Bihar, India- Nepal.
 The holy place is dedicated to divine powers “Goddess Durga” is worshipped by a large number of Hindu devotees as “Mahadevi or Uma”.

-This Shakti Peeth is unique because of the fact that it is actually three temples that are considered to be the Shaktipeeth is Vanadurga Temple, Uchchaith, Jay Mangala Temple, Salauna, Shri Ugratara Sthan, Mahishi.
+This Shakti Peeth is unique because of the fact that it is actually three temples that are considered to be the Shaktipeeth Vanadurga Temple, Uchchaith, Jay Mangala Temple, Salauna, Shri Ugratara Sthan, Mahishi.

 Three Temples Consider as same Shaktipeeth

 Vana Durga Temple, additionally known as Uchchaith Bhagwati is located in Uchchaith village near Benipatti (Madhubani District).
 A Murti of Maa Bhagwati seated on a Lion.
 Only the shoulder part of the Goddess can be seen.
 The Murti is enshrined on a black stone platform.
 Devotees worship the Goddess in the form of ‘Siddhidatri’, the 9th form of Durga Mata.
 This temple is connected to Kali Das, the great poet, and writer.
 It was at this temple he was blessed to become a scholar.

 Jay Mangala Temple, Salauna

 This is the second of the three temples and is situated about 22 km from Begusarai.
 Jay Mangala temple was initially built by the Pal Dynasty.
 It was originally a part of an ancient fort.
 There is a big freshwater lake beside the temple.
 A Murti of Maa Mangala is enshrined.
 She is a form of Durga Mata as well as also known as Ganga Mata Jaymangala.
 Angraj Karna, who was the king of Ang Pradesh used to pray at this temple.